rvbug/notes/blog/2025-03-01/0-Introduction.md

 ## Impact

-DeepSeek's success has put pressure on established AI companies to reconsider their development strategies and by democratizing their AI technology, it has made these models making it more accessible to smaller organizations and developing nations.
+DeepSeek's success has put pressure on established AI companies to reconsider their development strategies and by democratizing their AI technology, it has made these models more accessible to smaller organizations and developing nations.

-They developed a model much more (or similar) powerful than OpenAI with significantly less resource.
+They developed a model much more powerful (or similar) than OpenAI with significantly less resource.
 DeepSeek's rise signifies a shift towards more efficient and accessible AI, challenging the dominance of OpenAI.

 ## My Motivation

 DeepSeek's achievement, building a powerful model with optimized resources, resonates deeply.
 It's a testament to human ingenuity, a reminder that constraints often spark the most innovative solutions.
 When faced with limitations, we have an incredible ability to find efficient, impactful pathways forward.

+> *We've always defined ourselves by the ability to overcome the impossible.
+And we count these moments.
+These moments when we dare to aim higher, to break barriers, to reach for the stars, to make the unknown known.
+We count these moments as our proudest achievements.
+But we lost all that.
+Or perhaps we've just forgotten that we are still pioneers.
+And we've barely begun.
+And that our greatest accomplishments cannot be behind us, because our destiny lies above us.*

+**Cooper, (Movie - Interstellar)**

 ## Components